Gamsters/gamsters/README.md

 - Clone this repo

-- Once you have opened the project inside the text editor of your choice, create a .env file on the root.
+- Once you have opened the project inside the text editor of your choice, create a <b>.env</b> file on the root.
   Inside of this file, you will need to add the following:

   - PORT=3000
   - ENV=development
   - SESSION_SECRET= ///Here you can add any word of your choice///

-  In case you want to use the google login, you will need to add and fill the followinf fields.
+  In case you want to use the google login, you will need to add and fill the following fields.
 You can find more information   on how to do so here https://developers.google.com/adwords/api/docs/guides/authentication
   - GOOGLE_CLIENT_ID=
   - GOOGLE_CLIENT_SECRET=